Brian Keenan (musician, born 1943): The Chambers Brothers

 In 1966 at age 21, Brian Keenan joined The Chambers Brothers.
 There was a drummer Mike Konnic who predated him.
 Konnic appears to have been with the band for a short time.
 This was around the time the group appeared at the Newport festival, that they had an argument with Konnic.
 For some reason he wanted to fight with them and his elder brother nearly got involved.
 According to Joe, he said "We love you man.
 We want you to play drums."

 Keenan and Joe Chambers co-composed the 7:26 long song "A New Time – A New Day", which appeared on the 1968 album, of the same name.
 He also co-composed "Do Your Thing" which was on the flip side to "I Can't Turn You Loose".

 Bill Graham, the impresario behind the Fillmore West and the Fillmore East, felt that Brian was an exciting live rock drummer.
 The few times the Chambers Brothers were not top-billed (not the main act that night) with Brian on drums, the top-billed group was reluctant to follow them because they were intimidated by the Chambers Brothers with Keenan on drums.
 The Brothers affectionately referred to Brian as Curley and introduced him onstage as Brian "Chambers" Keenan.
 The Chambers Brothers predated Sly and the Family Stone as harbingers of psychedelic soul.
 Keenan also wrote one of its early songs, "Love Me Like the Rain," which appeared on the Shout album.

 Keenan left the group in 1971 after major financial abuses by the group's management were unresolved.

 Further activities

-According to the 5 February 1972 issue of Billboard, Brian Keenan was now one of Genya Ravan's backing musicians.
+According to the 5 February 1972 issue of Billboard, Brian Keenan then became one of Genya Ravan's backing musicians.
 Ravan had shared billing with Jimmy Spears at the Bitter End in New York.
 The magazine also noted that Ravan had moved away from her driving hard rock style to a blues-soul-pop style that had similarities with Aretha Franklin and Janis Joplin.